Skin Restoration with Superstar Antioxidants

 • rosacea

-• pigmentation and early ageing signs
+• pigmentation and early aging signs

 The compromised skin requires resuscitating and revitalising with a combination of nutrients, vitamins and superstar antioxidants both internally and externally.
 Antioxidants, which consist of enzymes, minerals, and vitamins help to repair and prevent damage to our skin by slowing free radical damage, an oxidation process that leads to tissue and cell dysfunction.
 Antioxidants work by neutralising free radicals and inhibiting cell damage by preventing the oxidation of other molecules.
 They themselves are oxidised, which is what allows them to effectively eradicate oxidation chain reactions.
 Antioxidants are one of the main first line defenders against free radicals.

 Antioxidants are not stored by the body and therefore they routinely need to be replenished both internally and externally.
 When it comes to antioxidants, the body and skin cannot get enough of a good thing.
-They are important in protection and prevention and are vital for fighting ageing.
+They are important in protection and prevention and are vital for fighting aging.
 The first step is getting nutrients for internal use (Vitamin C – brussels sprouts, guava, citrus, and broccoli.
 Vitamin A – Spinach, liver, pumpkin, kale and carrots.
 Vitamin E – carrots, tomato, oats, wheat germ oil, walnut oil, and olive oil.
 Polyphenols – walnuts, dark chocolate, berries, and green tea.) naturally from superfoods.
 Bioflavonoids – sea-buckthorn, tea, citrus, onions and berries.

 Applying antioxidants topically is also crucial for the external health, wellbeing and rebuilding the barrier of our skin.
 There are some specific antioxidants that will speed the healing and strengthening of the skin topically.
 These antioxidants focus on strengthening and nourishing the mitochondria to fight against the reactive oxygen species (ROS) that contribute to a compromised barrier.